gofynd/fdk-client-swift/documentation/application/ORDER.md

-Sends a one-time password (OTP) to the customer for shipment verification.
+Use this API to send OTP to the customer of the mapped Shipment.

 *Returned Response:*